Getting Started

 Here are the scientific concepts:

-• Motion energy is properly called kinetic energy; it is proportional to the mass of the moving object and grows with the square of its speed.
+• Motion energy is called kinetic energy; it is proportional to the mass of the moving object and grows with the square of its speed.

 • When two objects interact, each one exerts a force on the other that can cause energy to be transferred to or from the object.